PierreLGZ/Data-Mining/README.md

-# Data Mining
+# Data Mining in an imbalanced context

-This project focuses on learning in an unbalanced data context with a specific application on fraud detection.
+This project focuses on learning in an unbalanced data context with a specific application on fraud detection and has be done by Hamza Fassi and Pierre LE GALEZE.

 ## About the data